Compost or Fertilizer, that is the question.

 So, which problem requires which solution, or do they both need the same thing ?

 The thing about fertilizer is that, whilst it provides high levels of the nutrients that a fast growing plant requires, all it really does is top up the levels that the plant needs to grow.
 It does nothing to improve the medium in which the plant is living.
 When applying a fertilizer, we need to know which nutrients the target plant will need.
-Fertilizers and the nutrients that they provide varies enormously, so the addition of the wrong one can harm the plant, and also the soil.
+Fertilizers and the nutrients that they provide vary enormously, so the addition of the wrong one can harm a plant, and also damage the soil.

 Compost is different in that it works with the soil.
 This is because of its organic content, which feeds the microbes in the soil, which in turn improves the soils ability to feed and support plants.

 An overworked area of ground which does not receive the addition of the right level of compost or other organic matter, but which only receives chemical fertilizer will become depleted of the natural soil fauna, lose its structure, and eventually blow away in the wind – as farmers have discovered to their cost.